helm/charts/stable/anchore-engine/README.md

 ## Upgrading to Chart version 0.9.0

+Version 0.9.0 of the anchore-engine helm chart includes major changes to the architecture, values.yaml file, as well as introduced Anchore Enterprise components.
+Due to these changes, it is highly recommended that upgrades are handled with caution.
+Any custom values.yaml files will also need to be adjusted to match the new structure.
+Version upgrades have only been validated when upgrading from 0.2.6 -> 0.9.0.

 `helm upgrade <release_name> stable/anchore-engine`

-When upgrading the Chart to version 0.9.0 from 0.2.6, it will take approximately 5 minutes for anchore-engine to upgrade the database.
+When upgrading the Chart from version 0.2.6 to version 0.9.0, it will take approximately 5 minutes for anchore-engine to upgrade the database.
 To ensure that the upgrade has completed, run the `anchore-cli system status` command and verify the engine & db versions match the output below.

 ```